Locally Differentially Private Analysis of Graph Statistics: Algorithms

-\alg{LocalRR$_\triangle$} does not have the doubling issue (i.e., it provides not $2\epsilon$ but $\epsilon$-entire edge LDP) because we apply the RR to the lower triangular part of $\bmA$, as explained in Section~\ref{sub:LDP}.
+\alg{LocalRR$_\triangle$} does not have the doubling issue (i.e., it provides not $2\epsilon$ but $\epsilon$-relationship DP), because we apply the RR to the lower triangular part of $\bmA$, as explained in Section~\ref{sub:LDP}.

 Unlike the RR and empirical estimation for tabular data \cite{Kairouz_ICML16}, the expected $l_2$ loss of \alg{LocalRR$_\triangle$} is complicated.
 To simplify the utility analysis, we assume that $G$ is generated from the Erd\"os-R\'enyi graph distribution $\bmG(n,\alpha)$ with edge existence probability $\alpha$; i.e., each edge in $G$ with $n$ nodes is independently generated with probability $\alpha \in [0,1]$.